CarolineL-Analyst/erp-bi-scoping-framework/Case_A_TAT_Case_Study.md

 The client confirmed the per-deliverable reporting unit and the single- outbound-packing-list rule, so the core KPI definition and source logic are frozen.
-Post-freeze implementation validation is still being completed, and the cancelled-project population treatment remains pending client confirmation.
+Post-freeze implementation validation is still being completed.

+The internal-project exclusion remains a reversible working-validation treatment pending confirmation; the cancelled-project population treatment remains an open business ruling for the client.

 The same reporting-unit and governance framing applies directly to several further KPIs that depend on this master calculation.
-The framing itself — three layers of definition, structural safeguards, and preconditions as an explicit responsibility boundary — isn't specific to this KPI or to MRO;
-it is how I take any contested metric from a vague request to something a reporting team can build on without re-deriving it.
+The framing itself — three layers of definition, structural safeguards, and preconditions as an explicit responsibility boundary — isn't specific to this KPI or to MRO; it is how I take any contested metric from a vague request to something a reporting team can build on without re-deriving it.